HestHub/nix-config/blog.md

 It's also possible to tag the generation.
 Just add the flag `-p NAME` or `--profile-name NAME`, giving a more descriptive name other than the build date.

-Nix has compiled the first of many generations, and all the new packages are available immediately.
+Nix has compiled the first of many generations, and all the new packages are available immediately; no restart is necessary, and you do not even have to reload the terminal.

 ### auto login
 Great, now it's much more manageable to edit files with Vim, so let's add some more config; next up is a minor tweak to autologin on boot: